s18977/SentitemtRecognition/README.md

 - id
 - text

 The most useful part of information from this data is 'text' which represents the content of the tweet.
-Tweets have been cleaned from characters that could influence the learning process, labelized, lemmatized and saved again to save time on processing them again. **It's good idea to work on already processed data from files to save time on another processing process.**:
+Tweets have been cleaned from characters that could influence the learning process, labelized, lemmatized and saved again to save time on processing them again. **It's a good idea to work on already processed data from files to save time on another processing process.**:

 Processed files:
   - tweets_with_labels_pl.csv